rmetzler/HPI-IP-OAuth/README.md

 ## Implementing OAuth in HPI IP

 OAuth defines three request endpoint URLs:

 + Request Token URL - we use _/oauth/request\_token_
 + User Authorization URL - we use _/oauth/authorize_
 + Access Token URL - we use _/oauth/access\_token_

-We need to implement everyone of these of these endpoints with the Tapestry web framework used by HPI IP.
+These endpoints are required to be implemented with the Apache Tapestry5 webframework that is used within the HPI IP.

 ### Request Token URL